rev-net/memo/pitch.md

 ## Thesis

 Revnets can power millions of startups to become global movements, high net-worth interconnected economies, and retail-owned brands that outcompete traditional private alternatives.
-Revnets should help organizations compete and win.

-This mean the open internet will win _because_ it best serves creatives, builders, investors, and consumers alike.
+With revnets, the open internet will win _because_ it best serves creatives, builders, investors, and consumers alike.

 We're open to partners who can help propel this thesis forward.